phpreboot/website/contribution-guide.md

 PHP reboot save all articles in database for current and future optimization purpose.
 (If in future we have higher traffic and better hosting options, we may move to Solr or NoSQL or another RDBMS.)

 However we also depends on contribution from community.
-Contribution is not possible without local setup and keeping updated copy of database to distribute is also not possible.
+Contribution is not possible without local setup and keeping an updated copy of database to distribute is also not possible.

-Thus we worked on article JSON files, which can be committed to git and can be used to generate whole database.
+Thus, we worked on article JSON files, which can be committed to git and can be used to generate whole database.

 However, current artisan command can import one file at a time.
 A github issue is already created to import all files with one command but until that issue is solved, we need to import files one by one.